wp-plugins/post-index/readme.txt

 == Upgrade Notice ==

+= 0.7.4 =

+* Added dutch translation of the plugin.
+Thanks to aadje93.

 = 0.7.3 =

 * Removed deprecation warning, caused by the use of old user levels.
 The call has been replaced by using a role name.